Artorn25/Project-C/README.md

 5.Program will calculate and show result

 6.Program ask to do another transection?
- 6.1 If yes, Program will working
+* 6.1 If yes, Program will working
- 6.2 If no, Program wil finsih
+* 6.2 If no, Program wil finish